 4. Delight: Turn Customers into Promoters

 And don’t forget to measure the number of “strangers” attracted so you can prove return on investment to your management.
-The number of visitors converted, the number of advocacy deals closed, and the number of delighted advocates that make your events buzz say more about your success than how many clicks a case study has received or how many minutes of a reference video were viewed.
+The number of visitors converted, the number of advocacy deals closed, and the number of delighted advocates that make your events buzz say more about your success than how many clicks and likes a piece of content received.

-Our savvy marketeers can help automate key steps of the recruitment and engagement process or even outsource it entirely.
+Our savvy marketers can help automate key steps of the recruitment and engagement process or even outsource it entirely.
 Our advocacy marketing concept leverages your customers' inclination to say good things about your products and services and turns them into your organization's most valued sales enablers.
 Build trust with your global consumers by showing them your brand pays attention to details.
-We speak 30 languages and cover all North American, Latin American, and European countries.
+We speak 30 languages and cover all countries in North America, Latin America, Europe, Middle East, and Africa.